 - Be on time

-You may see the walk-in advisor during walk-in hours if you do not have a scheduled appointment.
-Walk-in advising is designed to schedule appointments, answer quick questions, and drop off paperwork.
-Walk-in appointments are not to exceed 5 minutes; this is to ensure quick service to all students with walk-in type needs.
+If something comes up at a time when you don’t have a scheduled appointment, you may see the drop-in advisor during drop-in hours.
+Drop-in advising is designed to schedule appointments, answer quick questions, and drop off paperwork.
+Typically, these touchpoints last less than five minutes.
+This helps ensure quick service to all students with walk-in type needs – even as you run between classes.
 If you need to meet with your advisor for a more complex situation, please schedule an appointment.

-Course registration is online for students.
-University policy states that all students must meet with an academic advisor for a pre-registration appointment* prior to being able to self-register online for the upcoming semester.
-The registrar’s office will place a registration hold on all student accounts which will be lifted, enabling a student to register, after the student has met with his/her advisor for a pre-registration appointment.
-You must see an academic advisor for a pre-registration appointment in order to be able to self-register for the upcoming semester.
+Students are generally pleased to learn that course registration can be completed online.
+Still, to keep you on track, University policy states that students must meet with an academic advisor for a pre-registration appointment* prior to being able to self-register online.
+The registrar’s office places a registration hold on all student accounts until you have met with your advisor for that appointment.
+So, remember: see an academic advisor for a pre-registration appointment to be able to self-register each semester.

 *If you are a dual or double major, you may, but are not required to, meet with both departmental advisors.

-Enrollment appointments Spring term 2184 enrollment appointments will begin Monday, October 30, 2017.
+Enrollment appointments for the Spring 2020 term will begin Monday, October 28th.
 Psychology majors have several options for pre-enrollment.
-Please read through each of these options carefully to decide the right option for you.
+Please read through each to decide the right option for you.

 Individual pre-registration appointments